 Sylvester Stallone was also among the seven presenters, given Grand Prix honors, one notch above Moore.
 Catherine Deneuve had the queen’s role of being the Palm d’Or presenter.
 Jury President Alejandro González Innarritu, whose English was also superceded by the French translation, gave an opening speech and then another before announcing the Palm d’Or.
 I do know he said it was a unanimous decision.
 The last time that happened was with “The Class.”

-I was in line at seven a.m., an hour-and-a-half before the screening of Almodovar’s film, and there were a hundred people ahead of me.
+I got an early, early start to the day, getting in line at seven a.m., an hour-and-a-half before the screening of Almodovar’s film, and there were a hundred people ahead of me.
 All day the lines were massive for the final screening of 20 of the 21 Competition films.
 I had seen the film earlier, but with French subtitles.
 I gained much more from the film with the English subtitles.
 I didn’t even realize the drug the film director was taking was heroin, as the French word is “cheval,” not a word in my vocabulary.
 The added understanding certainly gave me a better appreciation of the film, but didn’t elevate it to Palm d’Or status.
 Giving Banderas the best actor was fully justified.

 I would have liked to have seen “Les Miserables” again but it was playing at the same time.
 For one of the few times I’ve attended the festival, there weren’t really any other films I cared to see again, so I could return to our apartment and begin packing before I needed to get in line for “Sibyl” five hours later.
 Getting an early start on packing meant I could get off early the next day for Nice to see a special exhibit on the 100th anniversary of the Yellow Jersey at the National Sports Museum.
 Then it will be into the Alps to preview this year’s Tour climbs.
 I am as eager as ever to be back on the bike and end my two weeks of sleep and food deprivation.
 As always I have much cinema to digest.